General Guide by IceCreamy

 What to do next?

 You will notice that you have 1 point available (since I am already level 30, I have 30 available whenever I create a new Mastery Page)!
 You will gain 1 point every time your Summoner Level increases (maximum is 30 points).
 You have a completely free choice when it comes to where you want to place it.
-Since I have not yet explained anything else about it, you should put it in Durability for now since HP is a useful attribute for any champion.
-You can either left-click on the Durability mastery (not here, in-game) or you can hover your mouse over the icon and scroll up.
+I will explain more about masteries later on, so just trust me here and place a point in the Sorcery mastery in the Offense tree.
+You can either left-click on the mastery you want (not here, in-game) or you can hover your mouse over the icon and scroll up.
 On the left you can also give a name to that mastery page, but for now Mastery Page 1 is just fine.

 Now that you have done that, it is actually time to start playing!
 Hit the big red Play button, and you will be shown some options.